 Life insurance is a contract or agreement between an insurer and a policyholder in which the insurer agrees to pay a specified amount of cash in the event that the insured dies while the contract is in force.
 The insurance company promises the death benefit in consideration of the payment of premium by the policy owner.
-The death benefit is payable to the beneficiary, which is a person or trust or corporation that has been named ahead of time by the policy owner.
+The death benefit is payable to the beneficiary, which is a person, trust or corporation that has been named ahead of time by the policy owner.
 The most common use of life insurance is to replace lost earnings of a family breadwinner.
-Example: John, a 45 year old husband and father of three, makes $95,000 per year a salesman.
+Example: John, a 45-year-old husband and father of three, makes $95,000 per year as a salesman.
 John has elected to carry a $1,000,000 policy on his life, which costs only $49 per month.
-His wife is his named beneficiary
+His wife is his named beneficiary.

-For a quick, easy, and confidential way to estimate your life insurance needs, try our Life Happens Needs Calculator , do not rely solely upon employer-provided life insurance because it's probably not enough and it us probably not portable if you leave or change jobs.
-Ownership of that kind of policy resides with your employer, not you and that might not be the best situation for your long term family needs.
+For a quick, easy, and confidential way to estimate your life insurance needs, try our Life Happens Needs Calculator.
+Do not rely solely upon employer-provided life insurance because it's probably not enough, and it's probably not portable if you leave or change jobs.
+Ownership of that kind of policy resides with your employer, not you, and that might not be the best situation for your long-term family needs.

 If you're looking to have insurance for funeral costs and other final expenses, however, you should consider what's called "final expense" whole life insurance that is available with no exam required and often with no health questions asked.

 Modern life insurance policies generally cover death by any cause, at any time, in any place, except death by suicide within the first two years of a policy (one year in some states).
 An exception to this is a single-peril policy such as an accidental death policy that pays when the death was caused by a covered accident.
 Accident-only life policies are popular because there is no underwriting and no exam required.
 Accident is today the #1 leading cause of death for Americans age 1-45.